guilhermedesousa/pomodoro-timer/README.md

 ## Pomodoro Timer

-Development of a Pomodoro Timer using JavaFX.
+Development of a Pomodoro Timer using the framework JavaFX.